germanovs/php-keys-mover/README.md

 - `rearrange(array &$array, array $order): bool`
 Rearranges keys in `$array`, using `$order` as pattern
 Ex: ```$keysMover->rearrange($array, ['two', 'three', 'one']);```

+Methods `move()` and `shift()` will get `bool $swap = false` argument.
+This will alow to move replaced key to initial position of moved key.

+Please, feel free to open a discussion with your feedback, thoughts, feature proposals etc.

 ## License
 MIT